NeurodataWithoutBorders/nwbinspector/docs/best_practices/tables.rst

 Table Values
 ~~~~~~~~~~~~

 String-valued table entries should not contain :wikipedia:`serialized representations <Serialization>`, including :wikipedia:`JSON <JSON>`.
 Instead, these values should be unpacked and used as additional rows or columns of that table.
-In the event that this might produce a :wikipedia:`jagged array <Jagged_array>`, padding with ``NaN`` values in combination with compression is preferable for user comprehension, unless this would cause conflict with :ref:`best_practice_no_nan_column` in which case that column should be removed.
+In the event that this might produce a :wikipedia:`jagged array <Jagged_array>`, padding with ``NaN`` values in combination with compression is preferable for user comprehension, unless this would cause conflict with :ref:`best_practice_col_not_nan` in which case that column should be removed.

 Check function: :py:meth:`~nwbinspector.checks.tables.check_table_values_for_dict`